 With a variety of online calendar at your fingertips, creating a calendar using a spreadsheet seems not only antiquated but also a lengthy endeavor.
 After all, can’t your current calendar be used for whatever’s going on in your life?
 In most cases, this is true.
 But, there are always exceptions.

 Using a spreadsheet is ideal if you require a more customized view for specific activities.
 For example, you can use this type of calendar for creating an employee schedule, timesheet, content calendar, fiscal year, or whatever else your heart desires.
+However for things like a meeting scheduler, you may need something more customizable.

 Moreover, spreadsheets can be customized however you like.
 It can be something as simple as selecting the timeframe, such as a monthly or yearly calendar, to something more complex like its design.